originalphilip/VGRA/client/README.md

 ### Setup
-Unzip the repository and navigate to the client directory: cd client
+Unzip the repository and navigate to the client directory:
+'cd client'

 ### Installation
 Install all dependencies required by the project:
+Make sure there is no current node_modules folder, if so delete this then do:
 'npm install'

 ### Running the application
 To start the client application in developmen mode:
 'npm start'

 This command will run the client at http://localhost:3000.

+If you already have something running on port http://localhost:3000, you can change this where http://localhost:3000 is defined in the code to another port number not being used.

 The application will automatically reload if you make any changes to the code.
 You may also see any lint errors in the console.

 ### Building for production
 When ready to build the production version of the app: